ArisMontclair/CLAWRION/README.md

-# Aris Voice Agent
+# Advanced OpenClaw Modal Fish-S2 Voice Agent (OMVA)

-Talk to Aris from any browser.
+Talk to OpenClaw from any browser.
 Phone, laptop, anything.

 Open the page → tap Connect → speak → Aris responds with voice.

 **What this does:**
-- You talk into your browser → Aris hears you and responds with voice
+- You talk into your browser → OpenClaw hears you and responds with voice
-- Aris has full access to his brain (OpenClaw) — memory, tools, coaching
+- OpenClaw has full access to his brain (OpenClaw) — memory, tools, coaching
 - GPU only runs when you're talking (pay-per-use via Modal)
 - Runs on your Synology via Docker